This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 Planning for the safe attendance of learners and staff

-Providers must be able to articulate their approach to managing risks, and how it complies with the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020.
+Providers must be able to articulate their approach to managing risks, and how it complies with the Health Protection (Coronavirus Restrictions) (No 5) (Wales) Regulations 2020 (as amended) (“the Regulations”.).
 Based on subject-level risk assessments, if it is not safe for an individual learner to return to face-to-face learning, the provider must put a plan in place for them to access their programme of learning remotely.
 We do not expect providers to undertake risk assessments for every individual learner (with the exception of Independent Living Skills learners, as set out in this guidance), but to give learners the opportunity to identify their own risks and to discuss any concerns with their provider.

 We expect providers to:

-- undertake and publish a full risk assessment and implement arrangements to manage health and safety risks, in order to ensure that workplaces are COVID-secure before learners and staff are asked to attend (see guidance below on risk assessments) and refer to the Health & Safety Executive’s guidance)
+- undertake and publish full risk assessments and implement arrangements to manage health and safety risks, in order to ensure that workplaces are COVID-aware before learners and staff are asked to attend (see guidance below on risk assessments) and refer to the Health & Safety Executive’s guidance)